Satin Pothos Not Growing or Producing New Leaves

 Symptoms

-• no new growth
+- no visible new growth for several weeks

-• no new leaves for weeks
+- no new leaves for over a month

-• same appearance for over a month
+- the same appearance for well over a month running

 Causes